hannesm/conex/NOTES.md

   no need to handle it specially (also pro: only run conex during update, no need to run during installation!)

-signature is done over <data> <identifier> <resource> to prevent reusing the same signature for other data resources or pretending another identifier
+signature is done over <data> <identifier> to prevent reusing the same signature for other identifiers

 - executables:
  opam: